 MT—Special Education (Northern Virginia Regional Center)

-If you live in the Northern Virginia area, you can earn an MT—Special Education degree with licensure and endorsement in Special Education–General Curriculum.
-This part-time program is designed specifically for teachers who work during the school day and have already completed an undergraduate degree.
+If you live in the Northern Virginia area, you can earn an MT—Special Education degree with licensure and endorsement in Special Education–General Curriculum (K-12).
+This part-time program is designed specifically for teachers who work during the day and have already completed an undergraduate degree.
 This program is ideal for: Teachers in general curriculum SPED classrooms with a provisional license but who need to convert to a professional one and want to earn a master’s degree, Currently licensed teachers in a non-SPED endorsement area who wish to earn the SPED general curriculum endorsement and a master’s degree, Paraprofessionals in general curriculum SPED classrooms who want to earn their professional teaching licenses, and Recent college graduates who have determined that working in a Special Education classroom is the right career move.